jake-101/Syte2-4-Zeit2.0/README.md

 ## For Zeit Now v2

-Minor modifications to run the server using the Now 2.0 serverless enviornment.
-Moved the controllers to an API folder and got rid of Express routing and moved it into now.json.
+Minor modifications were made to run the Syte2 API server using the [Now 2.0](https://zeit.co/now) serverless enviornment.
+Moved the controllers to an API folder, got rid of Express routing and moved it into [now.json](https://github.com/jake-101/Syte2-4-Zeit2.0/blob/master/now.json).
+The headers set in the "Routes" section of now.json cache the database responses at the [CDN edge](https://zeit.co/smart-cdn) for 2 hours before calling the Lambda function again.
+Env variables are set in now.json using [secrets](https://zeit.co/docs/v2/deployments/environment-variables-and-secrets/).

 ## Credit